 - Contributions towards our Endowment Fund help establish a long-term income source

 COVID-19 Facility Upgrades

-Although Alberta overnight summer camps have not yet been approved for relaunch, we are blessed to be hosting 15 staff members onsite who will be connecting with camper families, working on facility projects and even partnering with some offsite church events.
-Although we are already following relevant COVID-19 guidelines, we would like to implement additional risk mitigation measures including an outdoor hand washing station and touchless faucets in various key locations.
-These upgrades would help keep our staff safe as they serve this summer and benefit all our guests for years to come.
+Although Alberta overnight summer camps have not yet been approved for relaunch, we were blessed to host a group of staff and volunteers onsite who helped connect with camper families, worked on facility projects and even partnered with some offsite church events.
+We made sure to follow all relevant COVID-19 guidelines, but we also went above and beyond by installing a touchless faucet in the dining hall and would like to install additional touchless faucets in various other key locations.
+These upgrades would help keep any rental groups safe as we potentially host them during the off-season and benefit all our guests for years to come.

 Connecting with Campers

-Campers rarely receive “snail mail” and although postage and printing pictures add up, campers cherish the birthday and Christmas cards we send them each year.
+Campers rarely receive “snail mail” and although postage and printing pictures adds up, campers cherish the birthday and Christmas cards we send them each year.

 We think it is important to maintain this point of connection with our campers for the past few years and the new campers we would have had this summer.
 Writing letters would be a fantastic way to ensure our campers know that we are thinking of them, praying for them, and that they are dearly missed.

 So many memories and so many changed lives!
 Our chapel and dining hall have been facilitating ministry for many years but cracks in the chapel foundation have resulted in significant flooding of our dining hall on rainy days.
 Tackling this project includes tarring the exterior walls to waterproof the cracks and laying weeping tile with drain rock before backfilling and landscaping.
 The kitchen entrance pad will also be expanded as part of this project.